KangLin/RabbitRemoteControl/README.md

 **Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.

-It include remote desktop, remote control, remote terminal, player, network etc functions.
+It include remote desktop, remote control, remote terminal, player, network tools etc functions.

 ### Screenshot